sourcegraph/devx-scratch/2022/stateless-agents/log.snb.md

 Ran into some hiccups, but otherwise looks good - for more details see [the support log](../support/log.md#2022-03-30)

 The dispatcher is keyed on `queue: stateless`.
 We might want to migrate [references to `queue: job`](https://sourcegraph.com/search?q=context:%40sourcegraph/all+queue:+job+lang:yaml&patternType=literal) eventually.
 If we ever switch back to the `standard` queue, we'll want to update all references as well.
 Rename is required to make the pending builds detection work correctly. [#33238](https://github.com/sourcegraph/sourcegraph/issues/33238)

+## 2022-03-31

+@jhchabran

+The slack token used on CI seems to have some issues, [see this buildkite notification](https://sourcegraph.slack.com/archives/C02FLQDD3TQ/p1648722027703459).
+It was missing from the stateless agents manifest.
+As I was alone, I self merged on this one and applied the changes. $DURATION=10m